-System measuring Wales' school performance scrapped
+Education: System measuring Wales' school performance scrapped

 Tories have argued the colour-coding system was "a very useful way of tracking the progress of a school", though said it could be improved.

-"The problem has been how it's communicated as to why your school moves from green to red and red to green", the party's education spokeswoman Laura Anne Jones added.
+"The problem has been how it's communicated as to why your school moves from green to red and red to green." the party's education spokeswoman Laura Anne Jones added.

 "I think that the way that is communicated needs to change, but I think the system itself has been very, very good."